 * The G-M tube (LND-7317) in my Medcom "Inspector" Geiger counter failed.
-The unit still had high voltage: measured at an indicated 480 volts, using a 40 meg-ohm loading probe.
-(The actual voltage might well be the 500v that the 7317 is rated for.)
+The unit still had high voltage which measured at an indicated 480 volts, using a 40 meg-ohm loading probe.
+(The unloaded voltage might well be the 500v that the 7317 is rated for.)
 I can only assume that the brief starting voltage (too brief to see w/o an O-scope?) is in the range of the specified 400v to 425v.

 * The Inspector's electronics counted up when I brushed the isolated test probe across the G-M tube anode connection^.

 ^**^ Caution: Don't have the G-M tube in the circuit when you do this test!
 As little as 20pF (20 uuF) of external capacitance to circuit ground (like what's between the test leads from your meter), if placed directly across a G-M tube, can destroy it, so if the G-M tube is in the circuit, stand off your test probe with at least a 4.7 meg-ohm resistor at the tip.
-(I like to use the input resistance of the volt meter, so I can simply double what's displayed.)
-(And know what the DC input impedance of your meter is, so you can multiply the display voltage by whatever factor is required --should you need to know the actual voltage in a high impedance circuit.)
+(I like to use the input resistance of the volt meter for the stand-off resistor --so I can simply double what's displayed.
+By knowing the combined DC probe impedance of your meter, and knowing the effective source impedance of the circuit you're probing, you can multiply the display voltage by whatever factor is required --should you need to know the unloaded voltage in a high impedance circuit.)

-* Unimpressed by the lifespan of my pancake G-M tube (AND its original 90 day warranty via Medcom --60 days via Mazur's instruments, but recently (2014) extended to a full year), I replaced it with a Russian SBM-20, which can be had for about $35 ($20 if ordered direct from the old Soviet countries).
+* Unimpressed by the life span of my pancake G-M tube (AND its original 90 day warranty via Medcom --recently (2014) extended to a full year), I replaced it with a Russian SBM-20, which can be had for about $35 ($20 if ordered direct from the old Soviet countries).
 These are tough, durable puppies with about 43% the gamma sensitivity of an LND-7317, no low energy beta sensitivity, and (of course) no alpha sensitivity at all.